 - Highest ranked applicant in each Innovation District that is not one of the statewide overall recipients will be granted $10,000, as determined by the evaluation panel.

-Challenge Two is now closed
+Challenge Three: Entrepreneurship is now open

 NSW businesses seeking to accelerate research products or services to market that address the many disruptions caused by COVID-19 are invited to apply for challenge funds.
 Examples of such products and services can include but are not limited to: solutions that support remote business operations, working from home, remote communications, medical/health aspects e.g. telehealth, automation, sensoring/monitoring, IoT, cyber security solutions, resilience/mental health etc.